Midcontinent Independent System Operator

-The Midcontinent Independent System Operator, Inc., formerly named Midwest Independent Transmission System Operator, Inc. (MISO) is an Independent System Operator (ISO) and Regional Transmission Organization (RTO) providing open-access transmission service and monitoring the high-voltage transmission system in the Midwest United States and Manitoba, Canada and a southern United States region which includes much of Arkansas, Mississippi, and Louisiana.
+The Midcontinent Independent System Operator, Inc., formerly named Midwest Independent Transmission System Operator, Inc. (MISO) is an Independent System Operator (ISO) and Regional Transmission Organization (RTO) established in 1998.
+It provides open-access transmission service and monitors the high-voltage transmission system in the Midwestern United States, in Manitoba, Canada, and in a southern U.S. region that includes much of Arkansas, Mississippi, and Louisiana.
 MISO also operates one of the world's largest real-time energy markets.
 The 15 states covered by MISO are: Arkansas, Illinois, Indiana, Iowa, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, North Dakota, South Dakota, Texas, and Wisconsin.

 Definition of ISOs and RTOs

-Both ISOs and RTOs are organizations formed with the approval of the Federal Energy Regulatory Commission (FERC) to coordinate, control and monitor the use of the electric transmission system by utilities, generators and marketers.
-An ISO is a non-profit organization that combines the transmission facilities of several transmission owners into a single transmission system to move energy over long distances at a single lower price than the combined charges of each utility that may be located between the buyer and seller.
+Both Independent System Operator (ISO)s and Regional Transmission Organization (RTO) are organizations formed with the approval of the Federal Energy Regulatory Commission (FERC) to coordinate, control and monitor the use of the electric transmission system by utilities, generators and marketers.
+An ISO is a non-profit organization which combines the transmission facilities of several transmission owners into a single transmission system to move energy over long distances at a single lower price than the combined charges of each utility that may be located between the buyer and seller.
 The ISO provides non-discriminatory service and must be independent of the transmission owners and the customers who use its system.

-RTOs also provide non-discriminatory access to the transmission network; however, they are required to meet specific FERC regulations that deal with transmission planning and expansion for an entire region, the use of energy markets to deal with system congestion, of power users and owners.
+RTOs also provide non-discriminatory access to the transmission network.
+However, they are required to meet specific FERC regulations that deal with transmission planning and expansion for an entire region, the use of energy markets to deal with system congestion, of power users and owners.
 RTOs offer regional wholesale electric transmission services under one tariff.

 FERC first required transmission owners to provide non-discriminatory access to their lines in Order Nos.
 888 and 889, building on the model it had used to require interstate natural gas pipelines to provide access to pipeline capacity.
 In those orders, FERC noted that ISOs could provide the additional assurance of independence from the owners and eliminate multiple ("pancaked") rates to transmit electricity over long distances.
-Shortly after that, FERC Order No. 2000 encouraged the formation of RTO's to regionally manage portions of North America's electricity grid.
+Shortly after that, FERC Order No. 2000 encouraged the formation of RTOs to regionally manage portions of North America's electricity grid.

 There are nine ISOs, five of which are RTOs, operating in North America.
 They manage the systems that serve two-thirds of the customers in the U.S. and over half the population of Canada.
 Over time, the distinction between ISOs and RTOs in the United States has become insignificant.
 Both organizations provide similar transmission services under a single tariff at a single rate, and they operate energy markets within their footprints.

-Incorporation under FERC

-MISO was established in 1998 as an ISO and was approved as the nation's first RTO by FERC in 2001.
-The organization is headquartered in Carmel, Indiana with operation control centers in Carmel and Eagan, Minnesota and Little Rock, Arkansas.